 - circulatory problems

 - neurological lesions

 Molly’s negative effects tend to appear later and last longer.
-Mood disruptions such as irritability, anxiety, and depression can last for up to a week after your last dose.
+Mood disruptions such as irritability, anxiety, and depression can last for

 We still don’t know much about the long-term effects of using molly on a regular basis.
 Some people believe that chronic use can cause lasting and even permanent damage.